 - the performance and conduct of suppliers, and

 - any other market impacts on consumers relating from the scheme.

-The progress report also identified some draft recommendations to improve the scheme’s transparency and to assist businesses, and the EPA will look at how best to address these, on top of the assistance currently being provided in this area.
+The report also identified 15 recommendations to improve the scheme’s transparency, modify the supplier invoicing process and to ensure markets remain competitive.
+The EPA will look at how best to address these, on top of the assistance currently being provided in this area.